Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 k popravě toho jidáše.

-Ritter von Herbert signed a telegram containing orders about imminent departure to the front in Sokal.
+signed a telegram containing orders about imminent departure to the front at Sokal.
 Hauptmann Ságner received it at Győr station.
-General Ritter von Herbert had dispatched a number of these telegrams, no encrypted.
+General Ritter von Herbert had dispatched a number of these telegrams, none encrypted.
 The telegram in question was also copied to the 14th march battalion of the 75th regiment.

 The military station commander Bahnhofskommandant Zykán then informed Hauptmann Ságner that he had received a secret report from Divisional HQ that the brigade commander had gone mad and had been sent to Vienna.
 All his telegrams were to be ignored.